pmgj/pmgj/README.md

 - 👋 Hi, I’m Paulo Gonçalves and I'm a professor at Instituto Federal de Pernambuco, Brazil.
 - 👀 I’m interested in web development in general.
-- 🌱 I’m currently learning NodeJS.
+- 🌱 I’m currently learning Shell Script.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: paulogoncalves at recife.ifpe.edu.br